Premarket: Inflation watch; Chipotle's new CEO; Fraud in India

-Retailers ended 2017 on a high note: Sales were up 5.5% during the November and December holiday shopping season, according to the National Retail Federation.
+But for investors, faster inflation makes it more likely that the Federal Reserve will raise interest rates more quickly this year.

-2. Stock market overview: U.S. stock futures were higher, suggesting that top indexes could post gains in a fourth consecutive trading session.
+2. Stock market overview: Dow futures quickly flipped into negative territory in early morning trading.
+They were up before the inflation figure came out.

-Stocks steadied on Tuesday following a week of high volatility.
+Stocks had steadied on Tuesday following a week of high volatility.

-European markets were up in early trading, adding around 0.5%.
-Most Asian markets ended the day in positive territory.
+Most European markets posted losses on Wednesday, while Asian markets ended the day in positive territory.
 The Hang Seng stood out from the pack with a 2.3% jump.

 Before the Bell newsletter: Key market news.
 In your inbox.
 Subscribe now!